 Asides from the movie’s puerile message, unabashed sexism and flagrant disrespect of just about every ethnic and social group one could dare to imagine, the company’s first attempt at cracking Hollywood was blunted by Hogan himself, who would basically bring a watered-down version of the ‘Hulk’ gimmick to the silver screen.
 That kind of thing may fly in the pro wrestling leagues, but when it comes to cinema people expect just a little more dynamism, a fact that a glut of subsequent directors would attempt to address.
 Inevitably, No Holds Barred was a creative and commercial disaster, and by the time the dust had settled the company had barely broke even.
 So confident was Hulk in his ability to draw on the silver screen that he had promised to waver his fee if the movie proved a failure.
 As rumour has it, he never did return that money.

 Due to the failings of the WWF’s first financial punt, the company that would one day become known as WWE films was put on the backburner, but their colossal attraction wasn’t done yet.
-After all, Hogan wasn’t the worst aspect of a movie that would be critiqued as ‘Charmless, stupid and badly made’.
+After all, Hogan wasn’t the worst aspect of a movie that would be critiqued as being ‘charmless, stupid and badly made’.
 With some real talent behind him, there was every chance Hogan would prove to be the next Schwarzenegger.
 Back in the early 90s, Arnie would make a conscious shift to family-friendly roles as he looked to ingratiate himself with political circles, and Hulk would take more than a leaf out of the Austrian’s book as he attempted to hang up his wrestling boots for less physically taxing sources of income.
 One of the reasons No Holds Barred did such bad numbers was that it was both puerile and violent; an insult to adult movie goers and too excessive for the peewee audience who bought into Hogan’s fight for your freedom mantra.
-For once in his storied career, McMahon was the culprit of a huge marketing misfire.
+Not for the first time in his storied career, the risk-taking McMahon was the culprit of a huge marketing misfire.

-After a brief cameo in Joe Dante’s Gremlins 2: The New Batch, Hogan’s first mainstream role away from the WWF came in the form of 1990‘s Suburban Commando.
-This time Hogan was free of McMahon’s aloof persuasions, while Back to the Future‘s Christopher Lloyd and The Shining‘s Shelly Duvall would add some much needed pedigree to proceedings—with just the right touch, it was believed that Hogan stood a fighting chance of breaking the mainstream.
+Hulk’s first lead mainstream role away from the WWF came in the form of 1991′s Suburban Commando.
+This time Hogan was free of McMahon’s aloof persuasions, with Back to the Future‘s Christopher Lloyd and The Shining‘s Shelly Duvall adding some much needed pedigree to proceedings—with just the right touch, it was believed that Hogan stood a fighting chance of finally breaking into the Hollywood mainstream.
 By the turn of the 90s, Lloyd and Duvall were hardly fighting off casting agents with a stick, and in Suburban Commando they presumably saw their chance to snatch a quick payday.

 Suburban Commando would become the blueprint for all Hogan movies: gentle giant overcomes awkward boundaries to win the hearts of disillusioned kids, and with his position as wrestling’s biggest, most recognisable ‘babyface’, it seemed like the best course of action for soulless production companies looking to leech off the WWF’s popularity.
 Unlike No Holds Barred, Suburban Commando was aimed at the impressionable preteen demographic; those most likely to swallow any old piece of crap tied to a summer marquee.
 I was one of those children, and to say I was disappointed is a huge understatement.
 The Hulkster we all knew and loved was strangely free of his python-flexing charisma.
 What we got instead was a lost child seeped in corporate ambition.

 So what was it about the larger-than-life Hulkster that made his big screen transition so flaccid?
 For one thing, professional wrestling was a different entity back then.
-Far from the slick production juggernaut it has become today, the global spectacle of old still clung to its carny roots, and wrestling promos were not meticulously scripted by ex-Hollywood writers like they are in the 21st century.
+Far from the slick production juggernaut it is today, the spectacle of old still clung to its carny roots, and wrestling promos were not meticulously scripted by ex-Hollywood writers like they are in the 21st century.
 Hogan may have been the name that changed wrestling from a rough and tumble regional product to a glamorous global vehicle of overblown cartoonery, but he plied his trade in a previous era, and wrestlers were armed with nothing more than cues before ad-libbing their pre-grapple spiel.
-For this method there were none better than The Hulkster, but a detailed script was a very different prospect.
+For this method there were none better than The Hulkster, but a detailed script was a different prospect entirely.